tr-shimizu/PJ/README.md

-# This is a program for getting Wicedsende data via intel edison
+# This is a test program